melon-code/CrossZeroWindowsAsync/README.md

 # CrossZeroWindowsAsync
-This tic-tac-toe windows game is made with [CrossZeroAPI](https://github.com/melon-code/CrossZeroAPI) using the async `PlayAsync` method of `TTCGameProcessor`.
+This tic-tac-toe windows game is made with [CrossZeroAPI](https://github.com/melon-code/CrossZeroAPI) using `TTCGameProcessor`.

-The game provides an option to choose game field size and type of players (computer or player).
+Game loop is implemented using the async `PlayAsync` method of `TTCGameProcessor`.

 Game's user interface is created with `WinForms`.

+The game provides options to choose game field size and type of players (computer or player).